diskuv/dk/docs/SPECIFICATION.md

 Each object has one or more slots.
 Each slot is a container for the object's files.

 There are no built-in slots.
-However, `File.Agnostic` is the conventional slot for files that are ABI-agnostic.
+However, `Release.Agnostic` is the conventional slot for files that are ABI-agnostic.

 The names of the slots are period-separated "MlFront standard namespace terms".
 Each of these terms: